-- Abstracts will be featured in the online and printed program
+- Abstracts will be featured in the online program

-- Submission before the 7 June deadline is free but a $50 non-refundable fee will be charged to handle submissions 8 June–14 June
+- A $50 non-refundable fee will be charged to handle submissions

 - All presenters must register for the meeting, pay applicable registration fees and attend the meeting

-- Submissions will be reviewed by the abstract review committee 26–28 June, and you will be notified via email within two weeks of review regarding acceptance
+- Submissions will be reviewed by the program committee, and you will be notified within two weeks of submission about acceptance

 - Please use your SETAC username and password.